zalun/FlightDeck/docs/source/index.rst

 You may find some valuable info on the official Wiki_

-If you just want to know how to start, please read DevelopmentInstallation_ and Contribution_ docs.
+If you just want to know how to start, please read :ref:`Installation for development <dev-install>` and other :ref:`Contribution <contribution>` pages.

 Contents: